scholarslab/praxis/tutorials/bash/index.md

 Now, type the <code>ls</code> command again to see the contents of the new directory.
 If the <code>cd</code> command worked, you should see different stuff now.
 You should be able to recognize the contents of the Desktop folder;
-it should be the stuff that appears as files and directories on the visual desktop.
-Now, let's go back to the user directory.
-To up "upwards" on the filepath, type <code>cd ..</code> .
+there should be listings for the same files and directories on the visual desktop.
+Now, let's go back to your user directory.
+To move "upwards" on the filepath, type <code>cd ..</code> .
 The double period ".." stands for going up a single directory level.
 So, if you wanted to go up two levels, you'd type <code>cd ../..</code> .
 Three, <code>cd ../../..</code> .
 Etc.